grpc/grpc-web/ROADMAP.md

 ## Bidi support

-We are yet to finalize the bidi transport story.
+As WebSocket over HTTP/2 becomes more available, we may add bidi support over WebSockets.

 At the same time, please tell us your exact use case, and maybe explain why server-streaming is insufficient.

 ## Security